Make sure your phone lines don’t flatline with our pick of the best hospital phone systems

 With all communication tools grouped together in one software hub, voice calls, SMS/MMS, and fax are easy to set up, making it possible for hospitals to set up new clinics in weeks rather than months.
 Thanks to the app, medics can tap into the phone system and use their hospital number, rather than their private one.

 Thanks to electronic prevention systems in its data centers, a RingCentral hospital phone system can withstand data loss or service interruption, which is important if your hospital sits within a natural disaster hotspot.

-Nextiva is a bit of a giant in the telecommunications world – there are over 150,000 customers on their books – but that doesn't stop them from supplying superior customer service.
-Add to the mix their feature-filled software and you have yourself the ideal hospital phone system company.
+Nextiva is a bit of a giant in the telecommunications world – there are over 150,000 customers on its books – but that doesn't stop it from supplying superior customer service.
+Add to the mix Nextiva's feature-filled software and you have yourself the ideal hospital phone system company.

 Top 3 Features

 If you're looking for a company with a track record of providing superior customer service, Nextiva is for you.
 Its customer service department is based in Arizona and the team is available 24/7, which means there will always be someone on the end of the line, even halfway through the night shift.

 Nextiva enables doctors and nurses to stay in contact with other hospital staff wherever they happen to be via a mobile app.
 The app displays which colleagues are online and offline, ensuring surgeries and procedures aren’t interrupted.